MicrosoftDocs/Viva/Viva/insights/personal/Use/focus.md

 ## Focus plan

 The _focus plan_ in Viva Insights helps you set aside regular focus time for your top-priority work.
 When you enroll in this plan Viva Insights automatically schedules up to two hours of focus time for you every day.
-During the booked focus time, it silences chats in Teams and in Skype for Business.
+During the booked focus time, it silences chats in Teams.
 For more information, see [Focus plan](focus-plan.md).

 ## Focus tips